-The Test Plan Progress, Test Case Readiness, Requirement Test Status, and Test Activity reports are available only when the team creates test plans and runs tests as described in Plan Manual Tests using Team Web Access.
+The Test Plan Progress, Test Case Readiness, User Story Test Status, Requirement Test Status, and Test Activity reports are available only when the team creates test plans and runs tests as described in Plan Manual Tests using Team Web Access.

 Burndown, progress, trend charts, and reports through do not appear when the server that hosts Analysis Services for the team project is not available.

-Horizontal bar chart that shows the count of test results for each combination of Test Case and test configuration that is defined for each User Story.
+Horizontal bar chart that shows the count of test results for each combination of test case and test configuration that is defined for each user story or requirement.
 The chart groups the test results according to their most recent test run, where the options are Passed (green), Failed (red), Blocked (purple), or Not Run (gray).

 List of upcoming events.
 This list is derived from a SharePoint Web Part.